lucia-auth/lucia/documentation/content/oauth/providers/apple.md

 ---
 title: "Apple"
-description: "Learn about using the Apple provider in Lucia OAuth integration"
+description: "Learn how to use the Apple OAuth provider"
 ---

 **Before starting make sure you have an paid apple dev account.**